skienzmatishun/rippreport/content/p/fairhope-has-lost-its-moral-compass/index.md

 ---
-title: "FAIRHOPE HAS LOST IT’S MORAL COMPASS"
+title: FAIRHOPE HAS LOST IT’S MORAL COMPASS
 date: 2018-06-11
-thumbnail: "img/fairhope-has-lost-its-moral-compass.jpg"
+thumbnail: img/fairhope-has-lost-its-moral-compass.jpg
 categories:
 - monday-madness
 authors:
 - ripp-report
+alttags: "Antique compass on a map, symbolizing ethics and moral guidance lost by Fairhope City Council"
 ---
 “(ethics) An inner sense which distinguishes what is right from what is wrong, functioning as a guide (like the needle of a compass) for morally appropriate behavior.”

 Fairhope City Council has lost it’s moral compass.
 The Council recognizes wrong for right, they have created a new norm that defies logic.
 The Council along with the Police Chief, used their elected positions to attack the Mayor in a special meeting.